ga4gh/data-security/AAI/AAIConnectProfile.md

 ==Exchange==

-client -> broker : Request to exchange Passport-Scoped Access Token for Passport client <- broker : Response with Passport
+client -> broker : Request to exchange Passport-Scoped Access Token for Passport broker <-> issuer : Exchange of visas, if needed (protocol unspecified) client <- broker : Response with Passport

 ==Use==